tanmayjayanthi2005-droid/Graph_Algorithm_Visualizer/README.md

 | Graph generators | 5 (random, grid, scale-free, import) | 1 (random) |
 | Analytics | ✅ 8 metrics per run | ❌ |
 | Architecture | Clean plugin system | ❌ Monolithic |

 ---

-## 🎓 Interview / Resume Value

-When you say "I built a graph algorithm visualizer," this is what you show them:

-✅ **"I implemented 8 algorithms"** — not just BFS/DFS
-✅ **"I built a step-by-step playback engine"** — not just a static display
-✅ **"I used generator-based execution"** — shows you understand Python iterators
-✅ **"I built a plugin system"** — shows architectural thinking
-✅ **"I implemented comparison mode"** — shows UX design
-✅ **"I handled negative edges"** — shows you went beyond the basics
-✅ **"I built a Flask web app"** — full-stack skills

-This is **portfolio-grade** work.

----

-## 📜 License

-MIT — do whatever you want with it.

----